wpengine/phpcompat/readme.txt

 - The scan timeout is now configurable using a filter.
 See the FAQ for more details.

 = 1.0.3 =
-- Fixed a bug in the WP-CLI command
+- Fixed a bug in the WP-CLI command.
-- Added a handful of PHP 7 compatible plugins to the whitelist
+- Added a handful of PHP 7 compatible plugins to the whitelist.

 = 1.0.2 =
-- Added additional role protections
+- Added additional role protections.
-- Changed the UI colors to better understand output at a glance
+- Changed the UI colors to better understand output at a glance.
-- Exclude checking node_modules and tmp directories
+- Exclude checking node_modules and tmp directories.
-- Added support for child theme's parent theme
+- Added support for child theme's parent theme.

 = 1.0.1 =
-- Updated compatibility library with a few bugfixes
+- Updated compatibility library with a few bugfixes.
-- Added skip logic to prevent checker from hanging
+- Added skip logic to prevent checker from hanging.

 = 1.0.0 =
-- Major update to add PHP 7 checking support
+- Major update to add PHP 7 checking support.
-- Improved the UX of the progress bar
+- Improved the UX of the progress bar.
-- Fixed bug with the way the plugin menu was registered
+- Fixed bug with the way the plugin menu was registered.

 = 0.1.0 =
-- Initial version
+- Initial version.
-- PHP 5.5, 5.4, and 5.3 Support
+- PHP 5.5, 5.4, and 5.3 Support.
-- Basic WP-CLI Commands
+- Basic WP-CLI Commands.

 == Upgrade Notice ==

 = 1.6.0 =
 - WordPress minimum increased from 4.8 to 5.6.
-- PHP Compatibility scans now run via wptide.org and no longer run on your host server!
+- PHP Compatibility scans now run via [Tide](https://wptide.org) and no longer run on your host server!
+- The WP-CLI `phpcompat` command has been removed as this plugin no longer runs on your host server and relies upon Tide.

 = 1.4.8 =
 - Update dependencies.